Fort Lyon: Fort Lyon (1860–1867)

 In July 1860, the Army rented Bent's New Fort and used it for storage of annuity goods for the Cheyenne and Arapaho.
 Annuity goods were provided by treaties in exchange for reduced access to ancestral land, such as hunting grounds.
-Barracks were built around the fort and additional defensive features were added, like diamond-shaped gun emplacements on newly-erected earthenworks that surrounded the fort.
+Barracks were built around the fort and additional defensive features were added, like diamond-shaped gun emplacements on newly erected earthenworks that surrounded the fort.

 At the same time (1860) the Army constructed a new fort about one-half mile west of Bent's New Fort adjacent to the Arkansas river, naming it Fort Wise for Henry A. Wise, the governor of Virginia.
-After the start of the American Civil War and Virginia's succession from the Union, it was renamed Fort Lyon in 1862 for Brigadier General Nathaniel Lyon, who had been the first Union general killed in the Civil War.
+After the start of the American Civil War and Virginia's secession from the Union, it was renamed Fort Lyon in 1862 for Brigadier General Nathaniel Lyon, who had been the first Union general killed in the Civil War.

 In 1861, the Treaty of Fort Wise was signed at the fort.
 The goal, which was short-lived, was to ensure peace between settlers and the Cheyenne and Arapaho people.
 Old Fort Lyon was the staging post used by Colonel John Chivington in 1864 as he led an attack on friendly Cheyenne and Arapaho camps that became known as the Sand Creek massacre.
 To prevent word spreading of the impending attack, Chivington had guards posted at the fort to prevent people and mail from reaching Sand Creek.

 In 1866 after flooding on the Arkansas River, the U.S. Army relocated Ft.
 Lyon 20 miles upstream to a site near Las Animas.
 The new facility was completed in 1867 and the old site, including Bent's New Fort, was abandoned.